 Ingram Micro dared to give me a chance as a recent graduate.
-Since joining this company, I’ve been granted the opportunity to expand my network and connect with the teams that drive it on a global scale.
+Since joining this company, I have been granted the opportunity to expand my network and connect with the teams that drive it on a global scale.
 Prior to this my goal was to continue to learn about web development, but I was introduced to different branches of tech that revolutionized this perspective.
-I’m grateful to have been apart of four different teams, each helping me grow as an individual.
+I am grateful to have been a part of four different teams, each helping me grow as an individual.

 “Talent wins games, but teamwork and intelligence win championships” - Michael Jordan

 The Orange Fellowship embodies this quote to me.
 I love that since the beginning of the program my co-fellows and I have engaged and actively try to build our professional networks.
-Most importantly, we’re always thinking of ways on how to give back to our communities.
-I believe there’s nothing more powerful and invigorating than a group of people striving for the same goal, feeding each other's energy, and pushing one another to do better.
+Most importantly, we are always thinking of ways on how to give back to our communities.
+I believe there is nothing more powerful and invigorating than a group of people striving for the same goal, feeding each other's energy, and pushing one another to do better.
 To say that this group feels like a family would be an understatement.

 Thanks to our fearless leaders Carey Ransom, Peggy Wolff and Minh Nguyen we have started the conversation around topics such as creating mentorship opportunities for underprivileged youth interested in careers within the STEM (science, technology, engineering, math) field.
 Moreover, we have had the privilege to assist in learning events with industry leaders such as Lauren Kelly (Chief Marketing Officer – ThoughtExchange), Schlomi Nachman (Company Group Chairman, CSS – J&J), Fahmi Nahas (Global Head of Human Resources, CSS – J&J), Rob Feinstein (Author), and Julie Hill (Director – Anthem).
 All the time, energy, and resources invested by this group are incredible and the fact that I had the opportunity to join in is one of the most rewarding experiences of my life.